Blog post

 Round 2: China — the first podium

-Hamilton's first podium for Ferrari came at the Chinese Grand Prix in Shanghai.
+Hamilton's first podium for Ferrari reportedly came at the Chinese Grand Prix in Shanghai.
 Starting behind the Mercedes duo of Antonelli and Russell, Hamilton managed his tires carefully and took advantage of Ferrari's strong race pace to finish third behind the Mercedes 1-2.

 It was not a win, but it was a statement.
 Hamilton had adapted to the Ferrari faster than many expected, and his experience in managing tire degradation — a skill honed over 18 seasons — was immediately visible.